jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 #### Lumina

 A distro of FreeBSD, called TrueOS, created their own native desktop environment for their GUI based FreeBSD distro.
-They had previously relied on GNOME and KDE but the amount of work needed to remove the Linux specific parts prevented new research from being done.  , but now they have independant development that doesn't rely on them back-porting and changing all the Linux-based dependencies in GNOME and KDE.
+They had previously relied on GNOME and KDE but the amount of work needed to remove the Linux specific parts prevented new research from being done.
+Now they have independant development that doesn't rely on them back-porting and changing all the Linux-based dependencies in GNOME and KDE and allows Lumina to run on BSD based systems and Linux.

 #### Android